-Thinking about letting your property?
-The process of letting a property can be a complex and time-consuming one, but the rewards can be considerable when you get everything right.
+Thinking about letting your home?
+The process can be a complex and time consuming one, but the rewards can be considerable when you get everything right.

 Preparing to let your property